 Here's how to find the best loan for you:

-• Decide on fixed versus variable.
-Variable rate loans typically offer more features and flexibility, as you can refinance without fees and access features like an offset account (more on that in a moment).
+• Fixed vs variable.
+Variable rate loans typically offer more features and flexibility, as well as access features to like an offset account (more on that in a moment).
 With a fixed rate loan, you have the certainty of knowing your repayments will never move up (or down) during the fixed period, but it's hard to make changes if you need to.

 • Stamp duty.
 Every property purchase attracts stamp duty, a tax charged by state and territory governments.
 Stamp duty can add thousands or tens of thousands of dollars to your purchase costs.
 Luckily, many first home buyers can get a discount or exemption if they're buying their first home.

-• Lenders mortgage insurance.
-This hefty premium (often worth thousands) is usually payable when you have a deposit worth less than 20% of the purchase price (we'll deep dive this in a moment).
+• Lenders mortgage insurance (LMI).
+The LMI premium costs thousands and is usually payable when you have a deposit worth less than 20% of the purchase price (we'll deep-dive this in a moment).

 • Inspections.
 While not compulsory, getting a professional building and pest inspection before buying a property is always a good idea.